 For discounts and free entry to loads of Cape Town’s top attractions, get your City Pass now!

-Go up Table Mountain on the cable car and take in the magnificent views
+Go up Table Mountain on the cable car

 No Cape Town bucket list would be complete without a trip up Table Mountain.
 The Aerial Cableway affords 360° views of the city on your way to the top of the mountain.
 At the top are unbeatable views of the city, along with a restaurant where you can grab some lunch.